The detailed guide to hair fall reasons and simple remedies to reduce hair fall.

 However, if you are losing more than 100 hair or you are not growing back lost hair, then it is termed as hair loss.

 Typically when hair follicle is healthy, it will nourish and promote healthy hair.
 With age, and due to any of the multitude of issues, hair follicle starts shrinking, making hair thinner.
 If not rectified, then ultimately, hair follicle will deactivate and won’t be unable to nourish and promote new hair.
 When this happens, fallen hair does not grow back.
 This causes hair thinning and baldness.

 You will find multiple ads everywhere claiming they can reduce hair fall in X number of days.
 Be it in the form of shampoo, conditioner, lotion, or even pills.
 I used to fall victim to this ad gimmick and bought I don’t know how many bottles of shampoo and conditioner thinking this is the solution to all my hair problems.

 Over time, on reading the fine print, I realized most of them claim to reduce breakage and not hair loss.
 So comes this section, what is the difference between hair breakage and loss?

-Hair breakage is when hair breaks from between, could be while combing, brushing or simply tugging.
+Hair breakage is when hair breaks from between, could be while combing, brushing, or simply tugging.
 This generally results in uneven hair length.
 Since hair breaks in the middle, some strands may be longer than others.

 Hair loss or fall is when hair comes out from the root.
-The entire hair strand comes out, and at times, the bulb may still be attached to hair.
+The entire hair strand comes out, and at times, the bulb may still be attached to the hair.
 This is a bit more tricky to identify and fix the root cause.

 What causes hair fall?